pzuraq/emberjs-rfcs/text/0000-decorators.md

 ```

 The gist of the strategy from `@ember-decorators` is that all of the original computed property  macros are used, but wrapped in decorator-specific creation logic.
 The `computedDecoratorWithParams` abstracts a lot of this decorator-specific functionality, but it would be out of scope for the written portion of this RFC -- an accompanying pull request will be submitted along side this RFC to demonstrate how computed properties will interoperate with decorators and existing code using `computed` from `@ember/object`.

+Both the existing `@ember` `computed` and the `@ember-decorators` `@computed` do some validation against the passed arguments to determine how to build the property.
+For example, the `computedDecoratorWithParams` can handle the scenarios where `@computed` has and does not have arguments passed by checking both the existence of certain parameters, the number of parameters, and the types of the parameters.
+This technique would be extended to support both `computed` and `@computed` usage from the same import.

 This process would be repeated for each computed property macro